parsaghaffari/browserbee/ARCHITECTURE.md

 3. **Reusability**: Common functionality is extracted into reusable components and hooks
 4. **Type Safety**: TypeScript is used throughout the project for type safety
 5. **Maintainability**: Code is organized to be easy to understand and maintain
+6. **Resilience**: Self-healing mechanisms are implemented for critical components
+7. **Lifecycle Management**: Extension installation, updates, and uninstallation are properly handled